Roger Wicker: Foreign policy

-Wicker supported the Iraq War and called it just.
-As a U.S. representative, Wicker believed it was necessary to remove Saddam Hussein from power.
-Experts have said the Iraq War cost the U.S. over $3 trillion.
+As a U.S. representative, Wicker supported the Iraq War and called it just.
+He believed it was necessary to remove Saddam Hussein from power.

-Wicker supported the U.S. Invasion of Afghanistan and called withdrawing "one of the biggest foreign policy catastrophes in my lifetime.”
+Wicker supported the 2001 United States invasion of Afghanistan and called the U.S. withdrawal in 2021 "one of the biggest foreign policy catastrophes in my lifetime."
 He also said, "we were better off with a Korea-like presence".
-Afterward, he cosponsored legislation that would have ended official diplomatic relations with Afghanistan.
-The U.S. War in Afghanistan has cost American taxpayers an estimated $2.3 trillion.
+Afterward, he cosponsored legislation that would have ended official diplomatic relations with Afghanistan's new Taliban government.

-In December 2021, Wicker threatened a preemptive nuclear strike against Russia, saying: "we don't rule out first-use nuclear action."
-He issued this threat two months before the Russian invasion of Ukraine began.
-Wicker also supported implementing a no-fly zone over Ukraine in 2022, which National Review called "a very bad idea".
+In December 2021, Wicker said the U.S. should consider a preemptive nuclear strike against Russia: "we don't rule out first-use nuclear action."
+He said this two months before the Russian invasion of Ukraine began in February 2022.
+Wicker also supported implementing a no-fly zone over Ukraine in 2022, which the National Review called "a very bad idea".

 Wicker is an ardent Zionist and one of the most pro-Israel U.S. politicians.
-According to the American Jewish Congress, he "opposed the Iran Deal and opposed UN Security Resolution 2334", which affirmed that Israel’s settlement activity violated international law.
+According to the American Jewish Congress, he "opposed the Iran Deal and opposed UN Security Resolution 2334", which affirmed that Israel's settlement activity violated international law.
 Wicker also voted for the Israel Anti-Boycott Act, supported the Anti-Semitism Awareness Act, and cosponsored the United States-Israel Security Authorization Act of 2018, which allocated military funding for Israel regardless of the Palestinian question.
 He opposed opening a U.S. Palestinian consulate in East Jerusalem, which would have answered to the U.S. Department of State.
+Wicker opposes any form of humanitarian aid to Palestinians during the Gaza war.

-2023 omnibus appropriations bill
+Defense

-Wicker was one of 18 Republican senators to vote for the $1.7 trillion omnibus bill that former President Donald Trump heavily criticized.
-The bill prohibited the construction of new immigration barriers and did not increase border enforcement spending past current inflation levels.
-Wicker also voted to send $45 billion more to Ukraine.
+Wicker has called for increasing the defense budget to 5 percent of the GDP.